 - Increased swelling and redness at incision site

 - Change in color, odor of drainage

 - Increased pain in the surgical joint

 - Fever greater than 101 F.

-- Headache that becomes severe, excessive nausea or vomiting.

 Blood Clots in Legs

 Surgery and immobility may cause the blood to slow and coagulate in the veins of the patient's legs, creating a blood clot.
 It is important for patients take blood thinners, change position frequently, and walk after surgery.
 If a clot occurs despite these measures, the patient may need to be admitted to the hospital to receive appropriate care.
 Prompt treatment usually prevents the more serious complication of pulmonary embolus.